elmanytas/zabbix-kubernetes/README.md

 Zabbix images are available and provided by zabbix but there is not any official chart that deploys them in kubernetes.

-You can use the chart in zabbix-mysql to deploy it.
+You can use the chart in zabbix-server-mysql to deploy it.

-## access between clusters with proxy
+## TODO: access between clusters with proxy

 Other problem is to use Zabbix in a Kubernetes cluster to monitorice using an agent in other cluster because zabbix use its own protocol in tcp ports 10050 (pasive) and 10051 (active).